epccs/Gravimetric/Manager/manager/PointToMultiPoint.md

 5. SBC power enable (PIPWR_EN)

-## Cmd 0 from the application controller /w i2c-debug read the serial multi-drop address
+## Cmd 0 from the application controller /w i2c-debug access the serial multi-drop address

 The application controller can read the local serial multi-drop address from the manager.

-This will activate (broadcast) normal multi-drop mode (e.g., after bootload or point to point mode).
+This will activate (broadcast) normal multi-drop mode (e.g., after bootload mode or point to point mode).

 ```
+# picocom -b 38400 /dev/ttyUSB0
 picocom -b 38400 /dev/ttyAMA0
 /1/iaddr 41
 {"address":"0x29"}